For Parents and Youth

 Youth Program Leader Awareness Training

-These training sessions will be helpful for anyone responsible for planning and supervising youth programs and for those who provide administrative support for youth programs.
+Training sessions will be helpful for anyone responsible for planning and supervising youth programs and for those who provide administrative support for youth programs.

 Child Abuse Awareness and Prevention Training - Available at Learn@ISU

-Iowa State University believes strongly in educating employees and volunteers on best practices to keep children safe when conducting youth programs.
+Iowa State University strongly believes in educating employees and volunteers on best practices to keep children safe when conducting youth programs.
 This interactive course provides an overview of effective techniques for preventing and responding to child abuse; as well as, regulations, laws and ISU policies that apply to child abuse prevention and reporting.
 All individuals interacting with youth in ISU programs are encouraged to complete this training.

 How to Access Training: